 My research lies at the intersection of social cognition, personality assessment, and clinical psychology.
 In my work, I aim to answer the following questions: How do people naturally perceive and form judgments of personality and behavior?
 How are people's natural perceptions then influenced and shaped by the formal assessment methods widely used by psychologists in research and practice?
 How can we design assessment methods that best capture the situation-specific nature of behavior and personality?
 I use both applied field and experimental approaches to answer these questions.
 For more information about my current and past work, navigate to Research.

-I am interested in interdisciplinary projects that span the areas of social cognition, personality processes, clinical psychology, and assessment methodology.
-Please feel free to contact me through email if you would like to discuss teaching opportunities, guest lectures, symposiums, or assessment consulting work.
+I am interested in interdisciplinary projects that span the areas of social cognition, personality processes, clinical psychology, user experience and human factors, and psychometrics.
+Please feel free to contact me through email if you would like to discuss job or teaching opportunities, guest lectures, symposiums, or assessment/survey consulting work.